 Bachelor of Science in Electrical Engineering

-Electrical engineering program encompasses a broad range of technical areas, including circuit design and applications, micro and nano-electronics, Power system and machines, electromagnetic fields, engineering optics and signal processing.
+The Electrical Engineering program encompasses a broad range of technical areas, including circuit design and applications, micro and nano-electronics, power system and machines, electromagnetic fields, engineering optics and signal processing.
 AUM curriculum focuses on these areas and is complemented with well-equipped laboratories, real-world projects and design experience throughout their education.
 Graduates from electrical engineering hold many positions in all major industries.

 The program at AUM is designed to provide a climate that encourages and promotes intellectual and personal growth, and a desire for life-long learning and development.
 The curriculum offered by AUM trains students for direct entry into the engineering profession and prepares them for graduate studies.